 Job functions were also addressed with a combination of top-down messages for senior executives and bottom-up for the more hands-on marketing and publishing managers.
 Schilling’s 50 largest prospects were then targeted, with CBC designing a carefully calibrated direct mail campaign with comprehensive follow-up.
 Finally, an email flow was also set up for contacts to receive more information, including white papers and invitations to webinars and trade fair appearances.

 All campaign visuals were presented against a graphic background of printed words, giving a common creative theme across all materials.
 CBC also designed an entirely new website, including everything from wireframes, design, and infographics to all content and search terms.
 Not only did this reinforce the visual approach and key messaging, but it delivered a seamless online experience and lead generation tool that guided customers through their broad range of offerings.

-CBC’s insights and approach have proved crucial to build customer trust and take the Schilling brand to a global level.
+CBC’s insights and approach have proved crucial to building customer trust and taking the Schilling brand to a global level.
 The business now has the tools and assets it needs to deliver the high-quality experience that customers – and the industry – expect.